Executions and Routes

 - In-app account funding

-While the mobile app is no replacement for a full-featured desktop platform, Firstrade has done a good job of creating an easy-to-use mobile solution with all of the necessary features.
+While the mobile app can’t replace a full-featured web or desktop platform, Firstrade has done a good job of creating an easy-to-use mobile solution with all of the essential features for trading.

 Margin and Leverage

-Firstrade allows margin trading with at least $2,000 USD of account assets.
-Accounts that meet pattern day trading (PDT) requirements with capital above the $25,000 USD balance are grated 4-to-1 intra-day buying power and 2-to-1 margin on overnights for U.S. residents.
+Firstrade allows margin trading with an account balance of at least $2,000 USD.
+Accounts that meet pattern day trading (PDT) requirements (i.e. that have a balance greater than $25,000 USD) are grated 4-to-1 intraday buying power and 2-to-1 overnight buying power.

 Firstrade Research and Tools

-Firstrade provides access to some educational videos that are provided by Morningstar.
+Firstrade provides access to educational videos from Morningstar.
 These videos generally discuss current market conditions and potential trade ideas.
+They’re not groundbreaking, but they can be useful for new traders and investors.

 Firstrade offers news from a handful of reputable services, including:

-The news service includes daily press releases as well as Firstrade’s new calendar feature that helps traders keep track of earnings, dividends, analyst opinions, and more.
+The news service includes daily press releases as well as a calendar feature.
+This helps you keep track of earnings dates, dividend payouts, analyst ratings changes, and more.

 Additional Firstrade Features

 For most traders, the main appeal of Firstrade will be the free trades.
-It’s helpful that the company also provides access to some great platforms.
-Here are a few other things we analyzed during our review:
+It’s helpful that the company also provides access to some great trading platforms, especially compared to what other discount brokers offer.
+Here are a few other things we like about Firstrade:

 Executions and Routing

 Firstrade doesn’t offer direct order access routing for customers.
-Routing is handled internally.
-That said, Firstrade goes out of their way to make a point that they have fast order executions.
+All routing is handled internally.
+That said, Firstrade goes out of its way to say that the broker has fast order executions.
 The company claims that orders are executed in 0.068 seconds.
 They also claim that 99.37% of the firm’s market orders are executed at a price better than the National Best Bid/Offer (NBBO).

-This is another way that Firstrade stands out from competing brokers like Robinhood.
+This is another way that Firstrade stands out from competing brokers like Robinhood, which tends to have mediocre execution speeds.

 Borrows and Locates

-The borrows have been impressive for most widely held stocks.
-Customer service is quick to find locates when requested.
-This was a pleasant surprise as we hardly expected a free broker to have impressive short lists.
+We’ve found that Firstrade is quick to borrow shares for shorting most widely held stocks.
+In addition, the broker’s customer service team is quick to find locates when requested.
+This was a pleasant surprise as we hardly expected a free broker to be helpful when it comes to short locates.

 Firstrade.com allows for international accounts for non-U.S. residents.
-They offer services to residents of Japan, France, China, Singapore and the United Kingdom.
+They offer services to residents of Japan, France, China, Singapore, and the United Kingdom.
 International accounts must be funded in USD and applications must include a completed W-8 BEN Form, which are available on the site.
-Chinese versions of the site are available along with live customer service for Mandarin and Cantonese speakers.
+Chinese versions of the site are available in Mandarin and Cantonese.
+Customer support is also available in Chinese.

 What Type of Trader is Firstrade Best For?